jump1945/colorSortSolver/README.md

 # what does this do

-this program take the famous "color sort game" puzzle.
+this program take the famous "color sort game" puzzle
-use backtracking algorithm to solve it.
+and use recursive backtracking algorithm to solve it.

 ## how to install